giltayar/bilt/docs/concepts.md

 But a build is also the set of package builds needed to build all the packages in a repo due to a code change.

+## Build configurations

+A build configuration defines the different jobs that can be executed on a monorepo.
+For example, "build" jobs, and "deploy" jobs.
+If not specified in the Bilt cli, the "build" job is executed.

+Each job defines the steps needed to execute job on the packages.
+For example, the (simplified) steps a package needs to be built are `npm install`, `npm run build`, and `npm test`.

+The build configuration includes three phases:

+* before: the steps to do before all the packages are built.
+For example, pulling changes from the remote repository
+* during: the steps to do for each package built.
+For example, `npm install`, `npm run build`, and `npm test`.
+* after: the steps to do after all the packages are built.
+For example, pushing changes to the remote repository.